petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 In this lesson, we'll be hooking up the various components of our system to make our Resource Monitor application actually chart system resource consumption! **This is a big lesson—it's the core of Unit 2—so get your coffee and get comfortable!**

-To make our Resource Monitor work as intended, we need to wire up `ChartingActor` to the actual system [Performance Counters](https://msdn.microsoft.com/en-us/library/system.diagnostics.performancecounter.aspx "PerformanceCounter Class - C#") for the graph data.
+To make our resource monitoring app work as intended, we need to wire up `ChartingActor` to the actual system [Performance Counters](https://msdn.microsoft.com/en-us/library/system.diagnostics.performancecounter.aspx "PerformanceCounter Class - C#") for the graph data.
 This needs to happen on an ongoing basis so that our chart regularly updates.

 One of the most powerful capabilities Akka.NET exposes is the ability to schedule messages to be sent in the future, including regularly occurring messages.
 And it turns out, this is exactly the functionality we need to have `ChartingActor` regularly update our graphs.